-We sat down with Jay Srinivasan, Truvian’s Chief Digital Officer, to learn more about his vision for Truvian’s research and product development teams.
+We sat down with Jay Srinivasan, Truvian’s president and CEO, to learn more about his vision for Truvian’s research and product development teams.
 Before joining Truvian in December 2020, Jay was Divisional Vice President at Abbott Laboratories, where he was responsible for product software, automation, and informatics.
 Previously, Jay served as Vice President, Next Generation Platforms for GenMark Diagnostics and led systems development at Danaher (Beckman Coulter) and Qiagen (Digene).

 What sparked your interest in healthcare, Jay?